 - The Drug Enforcement Administration (DEA) sponsors a national drug take back program.
 More information can be found here.

 - National Association of Drug Diversion Investigators (NADDI) has the Rx Drug Drop Box Program which is a year round drop off program that accepts any pills, capsules, patches whether Rx or over the counter.
 No needles or liquids accepted.
-Visit this link for drop-off locations: http://rxdrugdropbox.org/
+(The Madeira Police Department is no longer accepting medications) Visit this link for drop-off locations: http://rxdrugdropbox.org/

 - CVS pharmacy announced that all 7,200 of its locations now offer the Sharps Compliance Inc. medication disposal system, which allows customers to dispose unused or expired medication.
 The postage-paid envelopes cost $3.99 each and allow customers to mail their unwanted prescription and over-the-counter medications to Sharp Compliance’s Texas facility for disposal.